The regulations under The Taking Control of Goods Regulations 2013 Part 2 Para 35 state:

 If the Enforcement Agent valued the TV at £100 and the debtor valued it a £500 the debtor may wish to get a valuation done.
 The debtor however would find that to get a qualified independent valuer to do the valuation it would cost a significant amount of money in relation to its value.

 Enforcement Agents should look at the goods they have taken control of and if the goods require no specialist knowledge to work out the second-hand value, such as electrical goods, household / office furniture or second hand cars then they would complete the valuation themselves.

 Unless the Enforcement Agent was using the wrong method of sale or needed to use a specialist auction then the valuer’s opinion is only an opinion and the day of the auction would be the test.

 If the Enforcement Agent took a painting that he thought was reproduction and sold it through a general auction for £50 despite the debtor claiming it to be a Picasso and saying it should go to Sotheby’s then he the Enforcement Agent would have been negligent in his duty.

 If the goods require a specialist to decide on their value like jewellery, works of art, handmade furniture or antiques then a qualified, independent valuer should be used.

-Enforcement Bailiffs Ltd has over twenty five years of experience in completing seizure removal and the sale of goods especially in the commercial rent sector.
+Quality Bailiffs has over twenty five years of experience in completing seizure removal and the sale of goods especially in the commercial rent sector.